-The fresh flavor of corn, paired with the heartiness of black beans, just screams summer and simplicity.
+The sweet flavor of corn, paired with the heartiness of black beans, just evokes all those simple summertime vibes.
 Consider a dish combining the two, served as a shooter or a larger plated salad.

 Fresh Burrata Salad

-Burrata is such a light, fresh cheese that truly pairs perfectly with anything.
-Let fresh, seasonal tomatoes shine in a simple salad dish.
+Burrata is such a light, refreshing cheese that truly pairs perfectly with anything.
+Let bright, seasonal tomatoes shine in a simple salad dish.

-The fresh, summer flavor of arugula goes perfectly with a balsamic drizzle.
-Pair those flavors with a unique plated dish of cured, sliced meats and shaved cheese for a simple start to your meal.
+The dimensional flavor of arugula goes perfectly with a balsamic drizzle.
+Pair both with a unique plated dish of cured, sliced meats and shaved cheese for a simple start to your meal.

 These Rosé Popsicles are such a fun idea for serving up your favorite pink summer sipper in a unique way.
 Consider wine popsicles during your cocktail reception, or even later in the evening as an after-dinner treat.